SankaranarayananMurugan/spring-security-guide/07. Role Based Authorization/README.md

 Similar to what we did in [Permit Public API](https://github.com/SankaranarayananMurugan/spring-security-guide/tree/main/04.%20Permit%20Public%20APIs), we have to specify `HttpMethod` as `POST` for *Create Course* API, as it shares the same url with *List Courses* API

-Accessing the [List Students](http://localhost:8080/api/v1/users/students) API now using Gru (the Instructor user) will return us `403 Forbidden` error status.
-Though we have secured this API for Admin, Spring Security has no idea who Admin is, as we have provided only *username* and *password* for all the UserDetails.
+Accessing the [List Students](http://localhost:8080/api/v1/users/students) API now using Admin (Admin user) will return us `403 Forbidden` error status.
+Though we have secured this API for Admin, Spring Security has no idea who the Admin is, as we have only provided *username* and *password* for all the UserDetails.

 ![List Students API - 403 Forbidden - For Admin](./assets/admin_api_403.png)